Search Filters

 Operative versus Nonoperative Treatment for Acute Anterior Cruciate Ligament Tears: A Multicenter Randomized Trial

-Vincent Eggerding, MD, NETHERLANDS Duncan E. Meuffels, MD, PhD, NETHERLANDS Eline van Es, MSc, NETHERLANDS Ewoud R. Van Arkel, MD, PhD, NETHERLANDS Igor van de Brand, MD, NETHERLANDS Joost van Linge, MD, NETHERLANDS Jacco A. C. Zijl, MD, NETHERLANDS Sita Bierma-Zeinstra, MD, NETHERLANDS Max Reijman, PhD, NETHERLANDS
+Vincent Eggerding, MD, NETHERLANDS Duncan E. Meuffels, MD, PhD, Prof., NETHERLANDS Eline van Es, MSc, NETHERLANDS Ewoud R. Van Arkel, MD, PhD, NETHERLANDS Igor van de Brand, MD, NETHERLANDS Joost van Linge, MD, NETHERLANDS Jacco A. C. Zijl, MD, NETHERLANDS Sita Bierma-Zeinstra, MD, NETHERLANDS Max Reijman, PhD, NETHERLANDS

 Erasmus MC, Rotterdam, NETHERLANDS